 The best thing you can do is to try to understand what’s going on in the mind of your buyer.

-So getting their attention is definitely a significant problem.
+So getting their attention is a significant challenge.

 An American business partner once explained the issue with Aussies: Every day people pitch him ideas.
-He listens to the stats and the potential sales figures and whatever the number is, he’ll discount it by at least 60-70%.
+He listens to the stats and the forecasts and whatever the numbers are, he’ll discount it by at least 60%.
 The problem with the Aussies, he says, is that they are too understated.
-When they tender a more reasonable forecast, possibly even achievable, he’s so used to discounting what people tell him, the Aussie proposal just isn’t very interesting.
+When they tender a more reasonable forecast (possibly even achievable), he’s so used to discounting what people tell him, the Aussie proposal just isn’t very interesting.

 “International business culture goes far deeper than how to hand over your business card.”

 The cultural contrast in China is that you shouldn’t get too excited about this initial meeting.
-At this stage everyone is still learning about you, your company and what it is you do.
-There are a lot of polite replies and encouragement for the future business success – but, a word of warning, you’re not there yet.
+At this stage your host is still learning about you, your company and what it is you do.
+Be prepared for many polite replies and their encouragement of future business – but, a word of warning, you’re not there yet.

-Aussies should remember that in this culture, business is done on relationships and an invitation to dinner, a show or a tour indicates your customer’s interest to discover more about you (and therefore your business).
-Here, business relationships are interlinked with personal time so enjoy the hospitality immersion and never stop working.
+Aussies should remember that in Chinese culture, business is done on relationships and an invitation to dinner, a show or a tour of the region can indicate your customer’s interest to discover more about you (and therefore your business).
+In China, business relationships are very much intertwined with personal time so enjoy the hospitality immersion and remember, you never stop working.

 About Rofer Yu

 Ms Yu has been fundamental in confirming millions of dollars in export trade deals for our Australian clients.
 If you are struggling to secure commitment or some of the above scenarios sound a little too familiar, make contact.
-She’s definitely not scary and might help to open that export pathway.
+She’s definitely not scary and might help to open or at least, clarify that export pathway.